 - wash hands before, during and after food preparation;

 - protect prepared foods from rodent contamination.

 If you have been infected, you may be asked to answer detailed questions and to submit a fecal or stool sample (bowel movement).

 Your health care provider may prescribe antibiotics if you have a severe case of salmonellosis, another chronic illness or a poor immune system.

 For More Information

-For more information on food safety, see HealthLinkBC File #59a Food Safety: Ten Easy Steps to Make Food Safe or visit the Canadian Partnership for Consumer Food Safety Education website at www.canfightbac.org/
+To learn more about food safety, visit the Canadian Partnership for Consumer Food Safety Education www.canfightbac.org/

-For more information on the use of antibiotics for infections, visit the Do Bugs Need Drugs website at www.dobugsneeddrugs.org/.
+For more information on the use of antibiotics, visit Do Bugs Need Drugs www.dobugsneeddrugs.org/.